thorsten/phpMyFAQ/documentation/documentation.md

 **5.12. <a id="5.12"></a>Configuration**

 *   **Main FAQ configuration**
     Here you can edit the general, the record, spam protection, search and social networks settings of phpMyFAQ.
 Should you want to enter multiple email addresses in the configuration separate them by a comma (",").
+*   **System information**
+    On this page phpMyFAQ displays some relevant system information like PHP version, database version or session path.
+    Please use this information when report bugs.
 *   **FAQ Multi-sites**
     You can see a list of all multisite installations and you're able to add new ones.
 *   **Stop Words configuration**
     We need stop words for the smart answering feature.
 If an user is adding a new question to your FAQ the words will be checked against all FAQs in your database but without the stop words.
 Stop words are words with a very low relevance like the English word "the".
 *   **Interface translation**
     With this interface it is possible to edit all available translations of phpMyFAQ.
 You only can edit translations when the language file is writable.
 The interface checks that for you.
 If you like you can also send your improved translation to the phpMyFAQ Team.
 You cannot change the English translation because this is the main language file.
+*   **Elasticsearch configuration**
+    Here you can create and drop the Elasticsearch index and you can run a full import of all data from your database into the Elasticsearch index.
+You can also see some Elasticsearch relevant usage data.

 [back to top][64]